Neovex/BlackCoat/doc/SoundsAndMusic.md

 To play a sound it must be added to the managers sound library so make sure to load everything you need first.
 Using the `LoadFromDirectory()` method or the `LoadFromFileList()` method can help to prevent missing files.

-Apart from making you life easier, the job of the `SfxManager` is to prevent sound stacking.
+Apart from making your life easier, the job of the `SfxManager` is to prevent sound stacking.
 Sound stacking is the effect of a single sound played multiple times within a single frame cycle.
 If this happens the sounds amplitudes are added together by your sound hardware creating a deafening noise.
 This is why you have to provide the `SfxManager` with the maximum amount of parallel sounds whenever you add one to the library.
 The higher the probability of a sound the lower the amount of parallel sounds should be.
 My recommendation is to set all sound effects to a parallel value of 1 and only raise it when you hear a sound not properly playing.

 ### 3D Sound